Suzy Lee: Style

-For Suzy Lee, the charm of picture-books lies in their power as a medium to convey the simplest truths in a simple yet refined manner, and she is thereby carrying out diverse experiments in the field of wordless picture books to demonstrate this charm.
+For Suzy Lee, the charm of picture-books lies in their power as a medium to convey the simplest truths in a simple yet refined manner.
 She uses a wide variety of materials from pen, pencil, charcoal, watercolor to acrylic, and different artistic practices including collage and print-making, depending on the book she is working on.
 She particularly enjoys using charcoal.
-Suzy Lee's books often explore the pleasures and tensions that lie between reality and fantasy.
-For Lee, the center binding fold of the double spread-page of a book is not a limitation.
-In fact, in her "border trilogy", she utilizes this center line as a border between reality and fantasy and transformed the physical border of the book into a border of perception, thereby expanding the realm of imagination.
+Suzy Lee's books often the relationship between fantasy and reality.